FLAGlab/flaglab.github.io/_researchareas/pil-research.md

 order: 1
 ---

-PiL focuses on the design an implementation of porgramming languages.
+The PiL pilar of the FLAGlab on the design and implementation of new programming languages and paradigms for the development of new generation software systems.

-DSLs
-Verification and type systems
+Our work focuses in the developping Domain Specific Languages (DSLs), type systems, and the verification and validation of software sytems at the programming language level.

-Adaptive systems and context-oriented porgramming (COP)
+Our main application domain is adaptive systems for smart cities, context-oriented porgramming (COP) languages, and other engineering domains.